-"Financial benefits over life of project" refers only to the new revenue that project participants earn as a result of TechnoServe's work.
-New revenue was calculated by comparing the participant's earnings before joining the program with their earnings in subsequent years.
-The portion of this new revenue that is attributable to TechnoServe was calculated by comparing the participating farmer's change in revenue with that of a similar, non-participating farmer over the same year.
-II.
-COFFEE SECTOR OVERVIEW THE GLOBAL COFFEE MARKET In 2016, the global coffee sector produced a total of 152 million1 bags of coffee (each weighing 60 Farmers receive an average of less than 10 perkilograms) on 10.5 million hectares, which repcent of the final market value of their green coffee, resents nearly 1 percent of the world's arable land. which creates a disincentive for smallholder farmers to make the necessary long-term investments While coffee is grown in more than 60 countries, almost two-thirds of all production is concentrated on their farms or to adopt good agricultural pracin just four countries: Brazil, Vietnam, Colombia, tices.
-These practices directly affect productivity and Indonesia. and incomes.
+Farmers receive an average of less than 10 percent of the final market value of their green coffee, which creates a disincentive for smallholder farmers to make the necessary long-term investments on their farms or to adopt good agricultural practices.
+These practices directly affect productivity and incomes.
 Consequently, production per hectare differs greatly between countries and farm size.
-A number of challenges confront the global cof-The global average productivity of green coffee for fee sector: variability in yields and prices; an aging small producers is around 0.55 metric tons (MT) farmer population and a lack of economic incenper hectare (ha), while those with more than 10 tives for younger generations to stay on farms; hectares have yields of 0.87 MT/ha and larger proincreasing production costs and scarce labor supducers (> 20 ha) produce an average of 1.2 MT/ha. plies; insufficient processing infrastructure; the efwater use, contamination, and deforestation. fects of climate change on weather variability and On the other hand, there is growing demand that crop diseases; and environmental issues related to may drive the necessary changes in the sector.
+The global average productivity of green coffee for small producers is around 0.55 metric tons (MT) per hectare (ha), while those with more than 10 hectares have yields of 0.87 MT/ha and larger producers (> 20 ha) produce an average of 1.2 MT/ha.
+On the other hand, there is growing demand that may drive the necessary changes in the sector.
 The average annual consumption growth rate over the last four years remains at a healthy 2 percent.
-To-As a result, the profitability of coffee farming is at tal annual consumption in major importing counrisk in many producing countries, which threatens tries is estimated at 104.9 million bags,3 with the the livelihoods of coffee growers.
-Worldwide, ap-European Union, the Unites States, and Japan as proximately 20-25 million farmers cultivate coffee, the leading buyers.
-80 percent of whom are smallholder farmers.2 Generally, these coffee growers are not well orga-Nearly all of the world's commercially produced nized and must contend with a highly fragmented coffee comes from two species: Arabica and Ro- Global Coffee Supply and Demand Growing demand for coffee has the potential to drive necessary changes in the sector.
+Total annual consumption in major importing countries is estimated at 104.9 million bags,3 with the European Union, the Unites States, and Japan as the leading buyers.
+Nearly all of the world's commercially produced coffee comes from two species: Arabica and Ro- Global Coffee Supply and Demand Growing demand for coffee has the potential to drive necessary changes in the sector.